 - full names: Full name will be displayed.

 Display nodes as squares.

 Display nodes as values.

-Count hits per document only once – The Code Relations Browser display will be based not on the number of coded segments but rather on the full document, meaning it will display only whether the code occurs in the document or not.
-For collapsed subcodes, the code frequency of the subcodes will be summed up.
+Count hits per document only once – The Code Relations Browser display will be based not on the number of code relations but of documents, meaning it will analyze only whether a code relation occurs in a document and not how often.
+For collapsed subcodes, the code relation frequencies of the subcodes will be summed up.
 When using the analysis mode “Occurrence of codes in same document” this option is selected automatically and hidden from the display window.

 Sum – displays the sum of rows and columns.